 0845 123 2384

-SAMM Abroad was set up in 2001 and became a Registered Charity No. 1111724 in 2005.
-As a self-help group, our strength lies in regular telephone/email contact and our members getting together at quarterly regional meetings, thus preventing the isolation that families feel following a homicide, and allowing the exchange of ideas and experiences whilst supporting each other.
-Membership is confidential and all information is kept in strict confidence.
-We operate a dedicated telephone support Helpline.
-Few victims’ families have ever previously experienced dealing with foreign police, legal and judicial systems, with language and cultural issues, at the same time as coping with the most extreme personal grief and possible financial difficulties.
-Distance, time differences, communication delays, and inadequate communication channels all add to the intolerable burden on families.
-The practical information, guidance and peer support that we provide in the weeks, months and years following a death, all help our member families to survive their traumatic loss.
+Few victims' families or friends have ever previously experienced dealing with the statutory agencies either here in the UK, i.e. Foreign, Commonwealth and Development Office (FCDO), Police in England & Wales, or Coroners/Coroners' Officers in England and Wales or abroad.
+Having to deal with foreign legal and judicial systems, police, language and cultural problems all at the same time as coping with the most extreme personal grief and possible financial difficulties.
+Distance, time differences, communication delays and inadequate communication channels all add to the intolerable burden on families.
+The practical information, guidance and peer support that we provide in the weeks, months and years following a death, all help our members' families cope and survive their traumatic loss.